Strikes, protests pose new headache for Paris tourism

-PARIS, May 30 (Reuters) - As Paris tourism struggles to overcome last November’s Islamist attacks, the world’s most visited city faces a new threat from a wave of protests and further planned strikes, tourism officials warned on Monday.
+PARIS (Reuters) - As Paris tourism struggles to overcome last November’s Islamist attacks, the world’s most visited city faces a new threat: a wave of protests and further planned strikes, tourism officials warned on Monday.

-Labour unions have scheduled stoppages that risk disrupting transport for millions of visitors and fans hoping to follow the Euro 2016 soccer tournament from June 10 onwards, after weeks of violence-marred street protests against planned labour reforms.
+Labor unions have scheduled stoppages that threaten to disrupt transport for millions of visitors and fans hoping to follow the Euro 2016 soccer tournament from June 10 onwards, after weeks of violence-marred street protests against planned labor reforms.

 “The scenes of guerrilla-type action in central Paris, beamed around the world, reinforce the feeling of fear and misunderstanding from visitors in an already angst-filled climate,” Frederic Valletoux, head of the Paris region tourist board said in a statement on Monday.